bertiewooster/bertiewooster.github.io/_posts/2023-01-02-Mass-Spectrometry-Fragmentation-Tree.md

 ## Draw a Mass Spectrometry Fragmentation Tree Using RDKit

 This utility plots a mass spectrometry fragmentation tree given the species' SMILES and their hierarchy, that is which species fragments into which other species.

-Here's an annotated example:
+Here's an annotated example.

 ![Annotated mass spectrometry fragmentation tree using the function mass_spec_frag_tree in this blog post](/images/mass_spec_frag_tree_CAIr_annotated.png)